fledge-iot/fledge-south-modbus-c/docs/index.rst

     - **Register Map**: The register map defines which Modbus registers and coils you read, and how to map them to Fledge assets.
 The map is a complex JSON object which is described in more detail below.

+    - **Timeout**: The request timeout when communicating with a Modbus TCP client.
+This can be used to increase the timeout when a slow Modbus device or network is used.

 Register Map
 ~~~~~~~~~~~~